Drunk Driving Defense in Fort Bend County

 - .02 BAC for minors 21 and under

 - .08 BAC for adults 21 and over

 BAC is directly related to the size, weight, gender, and metabolic rate of any given individual.
-Alcohol effects people differently, both mentally and physically, and those that feel and appear quite normal may be above the legal limit.
+Alcohol affects people differently, both mentally and physically, and those that feel and appear quite normal may be above the legal limit.
 Keep in mind that the DWI and DUI charges also apply to both alcohol and drug (legal or illegal) intoxication.
 It is possible for a combination of prescription drugs and a small amount of alcohol to cause severe impairments or increase alcohol levels in the body.